 the treacherous language of capability

-Now consider a person described as “soft”—likely someone lacking vigor, easily influenced, perhaps indecisive or frivolous.
+Now consider a person described as “soft”—likely someone lacking vigor, easily influenced, indecisive or frivolous.
 The professional landscape offers few territories where such softness represents an asset rather than a liability.

 This isn’t innocent linguistic coincidence.
 Words carry histories, connotations, and subtle hierarchies of value.
 The psychoanalytic elephant in our politically correct china shop warrants acknowledgment: these terms’ sexual connotations hint at why hardness receives valorization while softness suffers devaluation—in a world where power’s pendulum still swings toward masculine attributes without serving justice or fostering fulfillment.